bluetoother/ble-shepherd/README.md

 ### .addLocalServ(servInfo[, callback])
 > Register a Service to the BLE central.

-Note: This command is CC254X only.
+Note: This command is cc-bnp only.

 **Arguments**